dscroft/liascript_can_hacking/classroom.md

 ------------------------------

-This activity works best in groups of 3, ideally every member will have their own computer.
+This activity works best in groups of 2, ideally every member will have their own computer.

-In the event that there are insufficient participants or computers then groups of 2 or 4 will also work, individuals on their own will struggle.
+In the event that there are insufficient participants or computers then groups of 1 can be used but you will need to open two browser windows.

 ------------------------------